barteksternalski/automationJava/README.md

 ## How to run tests

-To run tests just execute one of the following commands
+To run tests update chrome to the latest version and execute one of the following commands

 ```bash
 mvn clean test -Dsuite.name=uiTests